-- Prepare the turkey the day before so that all you must do is cook it on Thanksgiving.
+- Prep the turkey the day before so that all you have to do is cook it on Thanksgiving.

-- Make the stuffing the day before, refrigerate it, and bake it with the turkey.
+- Make the stuffing the day before, refrigerate it, and bake it alongside the turkey.

 Make a list of all the dishes you plan to serve and what day you will prepare them.
-For the foods that will be cooked or warmed on Thanksgiving, add equipment that you will use, cooking times, start times, and end times.
 Create the timeline by working backward from the time you want to serve.

-Above all, the timeline will ensure that all the food is done and ready to serve at the same time.
+The timeline will ensure that all the food is done and ready to serve.

-Determine the serving dishes and utensils for each menu item and add them to your timeline.
+Determine each menu item's serving dishes and utensils and add them to your timeline.